-Executiv e Summar y Chart All 5 Cate egories Categories 1 and 2 only Category 4 and 5 only Number of youth served (include number of AIAN youth for Category 1).
+All 5 Categories Categories 1 and 2 only Categories 4 and 5 only Number of youth served (include number of Al/AN youth for Category 1).
 Number of mentors to be recruited.
-71 Number and name of states where the applicant currently has subawardees.
+Number and name of states where the applicant currently has subawardees.
 Number and name of states where the mentoring services will take place under this grant.
 Number of youth served who are impacted by opioids.
 This includes those youth who are currently using or have used opioids, youth at high risk for using opioids (i.e., presence of individual, family, and community risk factors for substance abuse), and youth with family members who are currently using or have used opioids.

-- c.
-Logic model (see page 22). - d.
-Timeline or milestone chart (see page 22). - e.
-Résumés of all key personnel. - f.
-Job descriptions outlining roles and responsibilities for all key positions. - g.
+- b.
+Logic model (see page 23). - c.
+Timeline or milestone chart (see page 23). - d.
+Résumés of all key personnel. - e.
+Job descriptions outlining roles and responsibilities for all key positions. - f.
 Letters of support/memoranda of understanding from partner organizations (see page 23).